rushabhmahale/ML-in-docker/README.md

 ## Set up

-1. first install docker in your system using cmnd yum install docker-ce --nobest -y ⚠️ create repo of docker ⚠️ Than install docker
+1. first install docker in your system using cmnd yum install docker-ce --nobest -y ⚠️ create repo of docker ⚠️ Then install docker

 2. now start the docker service using cmnd systemctl start docker if you are using linux if you are using windows use this cmnd Start->Run-> services.msc

 3. check image what you have using docker images cmnd if you dont have any image use docker pull *any image you want* for example docker pull centos:7 and always use -tag

-4. than i have created container using “docker run -it --name CONTAINERNAME centos:latest” Inside Docker :-
+4. Then i have created container using “docker run -it --name CONTAINERNAME centos:latest” Inside Docker :-
 - rpm -q python3
 - yum install python3 -y